 Getting the most out of an educational experience is a top priority for students, teachers and parents.
 South Plains College recognizes the importance of allowing highly motivated students the opportunity to earn college credit while still in high school.

-The Dual Credit Program at South Plains College allows eligible students to enroll in college-level courses and earn college credit while a junior or senior in high school.
-In certain cases, these college credit courses can be applied toward the student's high school credit requirements for graduation.
+The Dual Credit Program at South Plains College allows eligible students to enroll in college-level courses and earn college credit as a sophomore, junior or senior in high school.
+In most cases, these college credit courses can be applied toward the student's high school credit requirements for graduation.

 DUAL CREDIT refers to the granting of high school graduation credit for college courses taken through South Plains College.
 The policies of the local independent school district govern the granting of such credit for the high school.

 South Plains College has identified a number of courses which may be taken for dual credit.
 Dual Credit students take core courses commonly required for any bachelor's degree program at most universities.
 Academic credit received at South Plains College is fully transferable to Texas public universities.
 Courses available at the high schools may be found by contacting counselors from the high schools listed on the Dual Credit High School Partners page.